This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The stages of cold damage in aloe vera plants

-There are two types of damage done to an aloe vera plant when exposed to cold weather.
-These can be categorized as either frost damage or freeze damage.
+When exposed to cold weather, two types of damage are done to an aloe vera plant, and these can be categorized as either frost damage or freeze damage.

 I will explain these two in more detail below, but in short, if an aloe vera plant has frost damage, there is a good chance it can survive with the necessary treatment.
 On the other hand, if the plant has freeze damage, this is more likely to render it impossible to save, and the best option is to dispose of it and start again with a fresh plant.